Muhammad-Mirazul-Hasan-Rafee/gamepulse-client/README.md

 ## 📌 Summary

-The Chill Gamer frontend is built for usability, performance, and visual delight.
+The GamePulse frontend is built for usability, performance, and visual delight.
 With secure authentication, real-time updates, and a refined UI, it delivers a smooth review-sharing experience for gamers.